 While it is important to include a wide array of vitamins and minerals in your diet to ensure you get ample phytonutrients and antioxidants, there are a couple of superstars in the immunity world.

-You may have heard of Linus Pauling, the scientist who in the 1970s claimed that taking high doses of vitamins can prevent colds.
+You may have heard of Linus Pauling, the scientist who in the 1970s claimed that taking high doses of vitamins could prevent colds.
 While many in the medical community rejected his claim (which he based on a single placebo-controlled study of schoolchildren), in the past few decades, a growing body of research has shown that vitamin C is, in fact, important to the health of your immune function.

 You can boost your intake of vitamin C by eating more vegetables and fruits high in vitamin C—such as peppers, spinach, kiwi, broccoli, grapefruit, strawberries, and oranges.
 You may also want to take a vitamin C supplement to boost your intake of this vitamin.